No Goats Were Sacrificed in The Making of this Blog.

 - Help us achieve our goals and beat procrastination

 - Enable more efficient uses of our time

 - Allow us to create our lives in more exciting and fulfilling ways.

 You already have everyday rituals

-Do you shower in pretty much the same way each day, same with cleaning your teeth.
+Do you shower in pretty much the same way each day, same with cleaning your teeth?
 You may even notice that you have a ritual connected to getting ready for work or preparing breakfast.
 If you are a coffee lover, you may have perfected the art of coffee making (ritual).
-And the latter concept, perfecting the art of something, is exactly why rituals are a powerful tool in our daily lives.
+Perfecting the art of something is exactly why rituals are a powerful tool in our daily lives.
 Sports professionals often apply ritual to enhance their performance as do many creative professionals.

 Ritual is simply identifying steps that enable the best outcome for a particular intention or goal, so we can regularly repeat our success.
 A less spiritually loaded term could be coined from NLP, where we model success by identifying the core elements or steps that consistently create a certain positive outcome.

 What I find though is that adding a touch of magic or ceremony to the process gives it more power than using a clinical approach.